Ceratopteris: Taxonomy

+Phylogeny

 Distribution and habitat

 This widespread genus of four to six species inhabits the humid tropics.

 Ceratopteris is also important in the study of pteridophytes and is a commonly used model organism for use in genomic studies, due to the ease and rapidity with which it can be grown in laboratories, as well as having well-characterized phenotypes.
 Patented strains of this plant have been developed.